cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 ## Entities

-To define an entity, implement the `EntityInterface`.
+To define an entity, implement the `Entity` interface.
 For example:

 ```php
 namespace App\Modules\EventManagement\Domain;